 What dress code can I expect?

-Jazz bands will usually dress to suit the style of the music – cocktail dresses or gowns for the ladies, and smart suits/tuxes for the men.
+Jazz bands will usually dress to suit the style of the music—cocktail dresses or gowns for the ladies, and smart suits/tuxes for the men.
+They can also wear performance blacks if that would be preferred.

 Do I need to provide a keyboard?

-Most jazz ensembles can provide their own keyboards but may be able to use the house piano or keyboard, so long as it is in good repair.
+Most jazz ensembles will readily provide their own keyboard, but may be able to use the venue piano so long as it is in good repair and in-tune.

 How long will the jazz band play for?